how to improve cash flow with factoring

 6 Signs You Need a New Receivables Factoring Agreement

-As with any other supplier or vendor, it’s only natural that you will review your invoice factoring agreement from periodically to ensure you have a factoring agreement in place that’s best for your business.
+As with any other supplier or vendor, it’s only natural that you will review your invoice factoring agreement periodically to ensure you have a factoring agreement in place that’s best for your business.
 Here’s why “now” might be a good time to take a fresh look at your agreement and your receivables factoring company.

 1. The end of the invoice factoring contract term is approaching.

-Just as you would review any other type of contract, before you renew your receivables factoring agreement you should review it and compare it against other offers.
+Just as you would review any other type of contract, before you renew your receivables factoring agreement, you should review it and compare it against other offers.
 Factoring companies might be willing to eliminate unwanted clauses or offer you better terms or rates – or you may find that another factoring company is willing to do so.

 You should pay very close attention to the fine print in your current agreement that would require you to provide your current factoring company with 30, 60, or even 90-day notice to terminate your agreement.
 Unfortunately, if you miss the termination window you may be forced to continue factoring with the same organization for another year or more.